 “The emotional trauma from accidents, death of loved ones, assault, abuse, etc., can implant its devastation deep within the hidden recesses of the mind, causing life-long problems that seem endless.
 Being able to release such burdens can bring about a new “lease on life” with a return to motivation and vitality.” ~ Essential Oils Desk Reference, Sixth Edition, © 2014

-Is it possible that pure therapeutic grade essential oils knowledgeably distilled from properly cultivated aromatic plants, contain unique and complex constituents that facilitate each of the top self-care practices (such as sleep, nourishment, exercise, breathing, grieving, relaxation, and focus) for overcoming the effects of trauma in it’s many and varied forms?
+Consider that a pure therapeutic grade essential oil knowledgeably distilled from properly cultivated aromatic plants, contains unique and complex constituents that facilitate each of the top self-care practices (sleep, nourishment, exercise, breathing, grieving, relaxation, and focus) to assist in overcoming the effects of trauma in it’s many and varied forms.

 “An essential oil of a single plant species typically contains 100 to 400 different chemical compounds”, writes Dr. David Steward, Ph.D., D.N.M. in his brilliant book on the chemistry of essential oils.
 “Lavender (Lavendula angustifolia) is [a] good example of a thoroughly studied, thoroughly analyzed oil whose constituents have yet to be all discovered…There are over 200 known compounds identified so far and scientists expect that this is only half of the constituents present in Lavender.”1

-Q. How are pure therapeutic grade essential oils distilled from aromatic plants, able to impact the emotional brain and act as clearers of emotional baggage through olfaction – i.e. through our sense of smell?
+Q. How are pure therapeutic grade essential oils distilled from aromatic plants, able to impact the emotional brain through olfaction (our sense of smell) and act as clearers of emotional baggage, uplift, improve mood, and lower depression?